Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Summary

 \section{Summary}

 Systems that have two degrees of freedom, such as the Bose-Hubbard trimer, are in some sense special.
 We can say that they feature low-dimensional chaos: they have phase-space with distinct quasi-regular and chaotic regions.
 This is because the energy surface has ${2d{-}1{=}3}$ dimensions, while the KAM barriers have $d{=}2$ dimensions.
 For $d{>}2$, the KAM barriers cannot divide the energy surface into distinct regions.
 Even if the non-linearity is small, there is always slow leakage, aka Arnold diffusion, via dynamical barriers.

-It follows that in some sense we always have full chaos (as opposed to mixed phase-space).
+{Thus, in generic non-integrable high-dimensional Hamiltonian systems, phase-space is no longer partitioned by invariant barriers.
+Disregarding fragmentation due to energetic barriers, this facilitates transport across the whole energy surface (connectivity).
+However, in practice, ergodicity is still limited by the possibly slow rate of exploration, by the persistence of sticky quasi-regular structures, and by the associated wide distribution of dwell times.}

 Consequently, one may speculate that trimers are distinct compared to rings and chains with more sites.
 But as far as eigenstate tomography is concerned, the distinction between low- and high-dimensional chaos is blurred for complementary reasons: (a)~In low-dimensional phase-space, quantum dynamics allows leakage via dynamical barriers; (b)~In high-dimensional phase-space, quantum dynamics does not allow Arnold diffusion via small openings; (c)~Quantum eigenstates might be hybrid.

 The present work has considered {\em generic} Bose-Hubbard systems that have more than 3 sites.
 We have inspected the various transitions between regimes where the SP that supports condensation is either ES, DS, or unstable.
 These transitions are quantified, as in \Fig{fig:fgpChain}, by both local Bogoliubov measures (notably $\gamma_o$) and by global Lyapunov measures (notably $\gamma_{\text{SP}}$ and $\gamma_{\text{CS}}$).
-The inspected {\em quantum} measures are respectively those that detect metastable condensates ($n_{\max}$ and $\mathcal{S}_{\max}$) and quantum ergodicity ($\sigma$).
-We notice that the latter is rather sensitive to the underlying phase space structure, even if it is not fully resolved.
+The inspected {\em quantum} measures are respectively those that detect metastable condensates ($n_{\max}$ and $\mathcal{S}_{\max}$), and the quantum ergodicity measure ($\sigma$).